Leaderboard

 3 points

-At the back end of last season I managed to get out on the hills in various locations.
+27. At the back end of last season I managed to get out on the hills in various locations.
 I mainly lamp, bush and try to fit in the odd bit of ferreting.
 I enjoy all types of work but have really taken to getting out on the hills.
 I see a lot less up there but really like seeing the dogs hunting and letting them range.
 The dogs have taken to it fairly well, especially my lurcher.
 He’s saluki collie grew.
 My busher enjoys it but won’t range too far.
 He’s young so will hopefully pick it up.
-Im probably looking at bringing on another lurcher pup next year so want to start doing my homework.2 points
+Im probably looking at bringing on another lurcher pup next year so want to start doing my homework.

 2 points